apify/apify-docs/content/academy/switching_to_typescript/enums.md

     RUST: '.rs',
     PYTHON: '.py',
 };

+// Or, we can just do this
+const fileExtensions = {
+    JAVASCRIPT: '.js',
+    TYPESCRIPT: '.ts',
+    RUST: '.rs',
+    PYTHON: '.py',
+} as const;
 ```

 > Using an actual concrete value such as `'.js'` or `24` or something else instead of a type name is called a [literal type](https://www.typescriptlang.org/docs/handbook/literal-types.html).